neos/neos-development-collection/README.md

   - `Menu / DimensionMenu`
   - `NodeUri, ConvertUris`
   - `ContentElementEditable / ContentElementWrapping` (because the ContentElementWrapping service has changed quite a lot)
-  - **Activation**: using `FusionLoadingAspect` we load the Fusion file `resource://Neos.EventSourcedNeosAdjustments/Private/Fusion/Root.fusion` if the feature flag is active.
+  - **Activation**: using fusion `autoInclude` in `Settings.yaml`, we load the Fusion file `resource://Neos.EventSourcedNeosAdjustments/Private/Fusion/Root.fusion`.
     This `Root.fusion` *replaces the implementations* for the aforementioned Fusion objects, so things work as expected for integrators (without new namespaces).

 - Eel `NodeHelper` and `WorkspaceHelper`
   - **Activation**: These helpers are registered under the names `Neos.EventSourcedNeosAdjustments.*`; so a separate name.